anamikagulumkar/Student-Information-System/README.md

 # SIS
-Student Information System

-This project is developed by Shridhar Aware.
+A Student Information System (SIS) is a software solution designed to manage and track student data, academic records, and related administrative tasks in educational institutions.